 Stay connected - also during the holiday celebrations

-The holidays are almost here, and that means a period without teaching and for many students a time of fewer opportunities to meet up with one another.
+The holidays are almost here and that means a period without teaching and for some students, a time of fewer opportunities to meet up with one another.
 With this in mind, there are a few things we’d like to mention before you start enjoying the holiday celebrations.

 Particularly at this time of the year we want to emphasise the importance of not being alone, of reaching out to one another, including online, and staying in touch.
 This mail includes some ideas for how to get – and stay – in touch with other students.

 Do you want to come into contact with others during the holiday?
 Do you you need a listening ear or need urgent help?
 This page gives an overview of ways to get in touch.

 Come and join the Leiden University’s Winter Weeks in both Leiden and The Hague.
 A great way to have fun during the festive holiday season!
 Between 19 December and 9 January, you can take part in various fun activities for free.
 You and your fellow students can join activities or just get together to enjoy delicious food (we see you, Foodies!).
 There’s plenty to choose from: a pub quiz, skating, winter walks, creative workshops, an escape room, Christmas lunch, and an ‘oliebol’ walk (yes, those scrumptious Dutch-type donuts) on New Year’s Eve.
 There are great things to do almost every day!
 Check the programme here!

 Download Uni-Life and learn more about activities planned during the holiday break.
 Maybe you’ll find a fun event or a friendly student association that you hadn’t heard of before.
 You can also build a community with other students who share the same interests as you.
 Download the app and find out more about the different initiatives!
 The app gives a great overview of the many social activities taking place throughout the year.